slackapi/java-slack-sdk/typescript-types/README.md

 https://github.com/seratch/jslack

-The coveraage may not be 100% and a portion of the properties may be incorrect.
+The coverage may not be 100% and a portion of the properties may be incorrect.
 Let @seratch know if you find rooms to improve in this package.